-The Internet Is Convinced that This Insta-Model Is Rihanna’s Doppelgänger
+The Internet Thinks This Insta-Model Is Rihanna’s Doppelgänger

 MORE: Rihanna Revealed Fenty Beauty’s New Holiday Collection, and We’re Stoked

-After the selfie hit Instagram, the “Work” singer’s fans went crazy for Lara’s Rihanna-like similarities.
+After the selfie hit Instagram, the “Work” singer’s fans went crazy for Lara’s Rihanna-like traits.
 A casual scroll through Lara’s Instagram feed will prove that no post can be left without someone @-ing Rihanna and pointing out the model’s uncanny looks.

-Though Lara is no replacement for Rih Rih (tbh, no one ever will be), we have to admit, the two do look pretty darn similar.
+Though Lara is no replacement for Rih Rih (um, no one ever will be), we have to admit, the two do look pretty damn similar.
 Check out some of Lara’s most Rihanna-esque selfies below, and decide on her look-alike potential for yourself.

 MORE: Ariana Grande Has a Seriously Uncanny Doppelgänger Who We Can’t Unsee